Roman Missal

 R. Amen.

-R. Et salutare tuum da nobis.
-Alleluia.
+R. Et salutáre tuum da nobis.

-P. Domine, exaudi orationem meam.
-Et clamor meus ad te veniat.
+R. Et clamor meus ad te véniat.

 Sit while the celebrant vests for Mass.